U53RW4R3/SCPA/SCPA Phases/Command and Control/Cobalt Strike/Usage/Interactive Shell/Beacons/03 - Help Menu.md

     shinject                  Inject shellcode into a process
     shspawn                   Spawn process and inject shellcode into it sleep                     Set beacon sleep time
-    socks                     Start SOCKS4a server to relay traffic socks stop                Stop SOCKS4a server
-    spawn                     Spawn a session
+    socks                     Start/Stop a SOCKS4a/SOCKS5 server to relay traffic spawn                     Spawn a session
     spawnas                   Spawn a session as another user spawnto                   Set executable to spawn processes into